MrMinemeet/Eugen/README.md

 ## /kusss \<url\> [mat-nr]
 Subscribes the user to the Eugen Service.
 * The `url` is the link to the calendar file of [KUSSS](https://kuss.jku.at).
 The data is fetched, parsed and used to assign the corresponding LVA channels.
-* The optional `mat-nr` is the student's matrikel number.
+* The optional `mat-nr` is the student's matriculation number.
 At this point it is optional but may be useful to know at some occasion.

 ## /unkusss
 Unsubscribes the user from the Eugen Service.
 Furthermore, any user-specific data stored is deleted.